Coward's castle has a few spiritual reflections from author Bernard Preston; last updated on 11th August, 2021.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Few thoughts have challenged me more than the question of the kingdom of heaven, the only phrase mentioned twice in the prayer Jesus gave to his disciples.

 How is it that we children of the kingdom can do such devilish things?
 Oh, woe is me; read more about my Lonely Road of Faith.

 If your morals make you dreary, depend on it they are wrong.

 - Robert Louis Stevenson

 In the first thousand years of the church's existence all the priests were married.
-Only since Hildebrand... you'll have to wait.
+Only since Hildebrand did that change; but you will have to wait.
 Meantime, you can meet Bernard Preston in his first four books.

 Meeting Daddy is one of my favourite chapters from A Family Affair; it is a freebie.